fcladera/Qriro/README.md

 Origin : ID : dT : val(0) : val(1) : val(2);

  - **Origin:**
  is the sensor which sends the message.
-Currently, tree origins are supported: Gyro, Screen and Command.
+Currently, three origins are supported: Gyro, Screen and Command.
  Gyro and screen are used to calculate the transformation matrix.
  Commands may be broadcast to the virtual reality application or used to notify the server.